franciscombr/PeekaDepth/README.md

-# RGBD-Align
+# PeekaDepth

 **RGB + Depth, best friends for semantic segmentation.**

-RGBD-Align is a PyTorch project that explores RGB-D fusion for semantic segmentation on NYUv2.
+PeekaDepth is a PyTorch project that explores RGB-D fusion for semantic segmentation on NYUv2.
 It includes baselines (U-Net variants) and DINOv2-based fusion models, plus utilities for HHA depth encoding, visualization, and training metrics.